HighStakesSwitzerland/docs/docs/delegating/provenance.md

 ## 🏁 How to Stake

-1. Open the <a href="https://wallet.keplr.app/chains/provenance" target="_blank" rel="noopener noreferrer">Keplr app</a>, select the chain and click on the **Stake** button.
+Open the page <a href="https://ping.pub/provenance/staking/pbvaloper1wh4yc8q7jpxg5tlh94yafjeza7a6nlmd85jhre" target="_blank" rel="noopener noreferrer">Ping.pub</a>, connect your wallet and click on the **Delegate** button.

-2. Search for **High Stakes** in the list of validators and click on **Manage**.
-A new window will appear.

-3. Click on **Delegate** and enter the amount you want to delegate.
-Confirm by clicking on **Delegate** again.

 🚨 Always keep some coins to pay fees with.
 Never stake your entire wallet amount.
 Without money for fees, you can’t make any transactions!

 🎉 Congratulations, you’ve just delegated PROV!